syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 {:#members:columns-width}

-Gets or sets a value for treegrid column width.
+Gets or sets a value for tree grid column width.

 #### Default Value